saint2706/Games/docs/source/tutorials/bluff_tutorial.rst

 Starting the GUI
 ~~~~~~~~~~~~~~~~

-For a visual experience:
+For a visual experience, the ``--gui`` flag launches the PyQt5 interface (it
+automatically falls back to the classic Tkinter window if PyQt5 is not
+installed):

 .. code-block:: bash

    python -m card_games.bluff --gui

-**GUI Features:**
+**PyQt5 GUI Highlights:**

+* Rich text log rendered with Qt's ``QTextEdit``
-* Visual card display
+* Interactive card selection powered by button groups
-* Click buttons to play cards and challenge
+* Scoreboard table that tracks truths, lies, and challenge records
-* Event log showing all actions
-* Card counts for all players
-* Animated pile transfers
+* ``QMessageBox`` prompts for confirming claims and deciding challenges
+* Smooth turn transitions handled by ``QTimer.singleShot``

 Combining GUI with Options
 ~~~~~~~~~~~~~~~~~~~~~~~~~~